alsash110/comm-2216-obs/docs/navigating/directories.md

 ### Directories

-An analogy for linux directories is folders.
-In actuality, directories are a special type of file used to store information about other files.
-It's contents are controlled bt the system and it includes things such as name, permission, type, size, and so on.
+Linux directories behave similar to folders.
+In the background, directories are actually a special type of file used to store information about other files.
+It's contents are controlled by the Linux operating system and it includes things such as name, permission, type, size, and so on.

-The home directory for non root users are in the `/Users` directory and for the root user it is `/root`.
+The home directory for common users are located in `/Users` while the _root user_ is stored in a separate `/root` directory.
+If you are wondering what the difference is between common users and the _root user_, it will be covered in a separate section.

-For example, if a users has an account named Don, their _default directory_ (unless changed) is `/Users/Don`.
+As an example, if a users has an account named Don, their _default directory_ (unless changed) is `/Users/Don`.
 You can check your default directory by opening a terminal and typing:

 >> *`pwd`*  >-->  **[Enter]**